 Mantua is situated in Lombardia, Italy, and is a haven for travelers who love art and architecture.
-The remote town is home to the second-largest building of Europe- Ducal Palace, after the glorious Vatican.
-Three beautiful artificial lakes border the town offering beautiful sights.
+The remote town is home to the second-largest building of Europe- the Ducal Palace, after the glorious Vatican.
+Three beautiful artificial lakes border the town, offering beautiful sights.
 The Ducal Palace is grand and has 600 rooms standing tall in its historical essence and glory.
 However, only a few of them are open up for public view.

 Adishi in Georgia

 Adishi is an enchanting secret town of Europe situated 2,040 meters above sea level.
 The town is a prime part of the Samegrelo-Zemo Svaneti region in Georgia.
 The isolated small town located amongst the Georgian mountains offers views of picturesque landscapes and ancient monuments.
 The Georgian mountains that run through Adishi are the Greater Caucasus Mountains and form the beautiful Mount Adishi and the glacier.
-The glacier feeds the gushing streams below to the village.
-In addition to the mesmerizing views, travelers can also explore the ancient and cultural sites of Adishi village like the Church of Archangel, Church of Deliverer, historic St George churches, and many other prime Svanetian towers.
-These monuments of Adishi dates back to 1000+ years old.
+The glacier feeds the gushing streams below the village.
+In addition to the mesmerizing views, travelers can also explore the ancient and cultural sites of Adishi village, like the Church of Archangel, the Church of Deliverer, historic St George churches, and many other prime Svanetian towers.
+These monuments of Adishi date back to 1000+ years old.
 Adishi also has tiny stone houses dating back to the Middle Ages and a slew of fortified towers.
 Adishi is a haven for natural beauty lovers.